konekoya/Bible/README.md

 - add search functionality
 - remove read button and change the select to activate when user finish selecting
 - better layout solution for mobile devices
+- favicon for this project
+- tooltip, and I think we should do a tooltip project...